 Sword Art Online Fatal Bullet

 And that´s it, there are around forty-five titles on the Nintendo Switch in which you can use the gyroscope to aim your reticle.
-Most of them are shooters, both multiplayer and singleplayer, but there a few other outliers as well.
+Most of them are shooters, both multiplayer and single-player, but there a few other outliers as well.

 Don´t go buying any title just because you want to scratch your shooter itch.
 I would recommend, as always, to at least read some reviews first to see if the controllers work as intended.
+If you want to see this same list, but for the PlayStation 4, check out our article here.
+We also have a list of Switch games compatible with the Mario Kart Wheel.

 And of course, if you want to play some shooting games with the gyro you will need a compatible controller as well.
 Head over to our collection of Joy-Con and Pro Controllers to find the one that most suits you.
-And if you want to buy them while they are on sale, join our mailing list!